 Outline Job Plan

-A provisional outline job plan is included, but is subject to modification.
+A provisional outline job plan is below but is subject to modification.

 The individual job plan and detailed timetable will be discussed with the successful candidate.
-Special interests will be accommodated where they are compatible with service requirements.
+Special interests will be accommodated unless this is incompatible with service requirements.